leonej01/Project-2-ML-Diabetic-Retinopathy/README.md

 Explainability and Fairness: Implementing model explainability tools to interpret predictions and assess model fairness can ensure ethical application and trust among end-users.

-### Additional questions that surfaced, what your group might research next if more time was available, or share a plan for future development (5 points).
+### Additional questions that surfaced, what your group might research next if more time was available, or share a plan for future development.

 ### Link for project on GitHub
 https://github.com/leonej01/Project-2-ML-Diabetic-Retinopathy.git